Ficus elastica

 Ficus elastica, the rubber fig, rubber bush, rubber tree, rubber plant, or Indian rubber bush, Indian rubber tree, or rambung is a species of flowering plant in the family Moraceae, native to eastern parts of South and Southeast Asia.
-It has become naturalized in Sri Lanka, the West Indies, and the US state of Florida.
 Its common names reflect its historical use as a source of rubber within its native range, but it is not used in the modern commercial-scale production of natural rubber.

 Description

-It is a large tree in the banyan group of figs, growing to 30–40 m – rarely up to 60 m – tall, with a stout trunk up to 2 m in diameter.
+Ficus elastica is a large tree in the banyan group of figs, growing to 30–40 m – rarely up to 60 m – tall, with a stout trunk up to 2 m in diameter.
 The trunk develops aerial and buttressing roots to anchor it in the soil and help support heavy branches.

-It has broad shiny oval leaves 10–35 cm long and 5–15 cm broad; leaf size is largest on young plants (occasionally to 45 cm long), much smaller on old trees (typically 10 cm long).
+It has broad shiny oval leaves 10–35 cm long and 5–15 cm broad; leaf size is largest on young plants (occasionally up to 45 cm long), much smaller on old trees (typically 10 cm long).
 The leaves develop inside a sheath at the apical meristem, which grows larger as the new leaf develops.
 When it is mature, it unfurls and the sheath drops off the plant.
 Inside the new leaf, another immature leaf is waiting to develop.
 The canopy of the tree is dense.

 Pollination and fruiting

 As with other members of the genus Ficus, the flowers require a particular species of fig wasp to pollinate it in a co-evolved relationship.
+These wasps enter receptive female flowers by way of the osteole, and deposit their eggs in the female flowers, resulting in pollination.

 Because of this relationship, the rubber plant does not produce highly colourful or fragrant flowers to attract other pollinators.
 The fruit is a small yellow-green oval fig 1 cm long, barely edible; these are fake fruits that contain fertile seeds only in areas where the pollinating insect is present.

 Range

 The natural range of F. elastica extends from Nepal in the north to Indonesia, Bhutan, Northeastern India, Bangladesh, Myanmar, Thailand, Yunnan in China, and Malaysia.
-It has been widely introduced in most tropical regions of the world, including Hawaii and the West Indies.
-In Europe, it can be found in mild locations throughout the Mediterranean Basin.
+It has been widely introduced in most tropical regions of the world, including in the Americas.
+In Europe it can be found in mild locations throughout the Mediterranean Basin.
+In the Near East, it is a common landscaping element on the streets of Tel Aviv, Israel.